ksu-is/SmartSoccerAnalyzer/projectroadmap.md

-Sprint 1
+SPRINT 1 TO DO LIST

-Make a Github account and connect to KSU-IS
+- [X] Establish a Github account and connect to KSU-IS
-Creat your own repository
+- [X] Create my own repositoy.
-Edit and commint changes in a readme.md file
+- [X] Edit and commit changes in a readme.md file in a repository in our Github organization.
-Explore similar exisiting python code projects
+- [X] Explore at least one existing Python code base related to their project
-Analyze the code
+- [X] Analyze the code

-Sprint 2
+SPRINT 2 TO DO LIST

-Creat a question bank where you can input players names Find a database that has all data on players
+- [] Create a question bank where you can input the player name and their is a successful return.
+- [X] Find a database that has all data on players.
-Add any necessary small updates and add commit messages
+- [] Add any necessary small updates and add commit messages.

-Sprint 3
+Sprint 3 TO DO LIST

-Add the player database so that when a player is inputed their stats show Make the code so that all stats show for a player
+- [] Add the player database so that when a player is inputed their stats return efficiently.
+- [] Make the code so that all stats show for a player.
-Make sure code runs smoothly
+- [] Make sure code runs smoothly.